parthian-sterlet/sitega/README.md

 8. cross-validation type specification: positive value below 1 means the ratio of the training subset size to that of control subset for repeated random subsampling validation, default value -1 means equal sizes of training and control subsets, odd/even peaks are used either for training and control subsets)
 9. number of iterations in bootatrap (default 2)
 10. k-mer length to take into account the sequence bias between foreground and background sequences (default 6, i.e. hexamer frequencies are involved)
+11. path to output files (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)

 ## Train a model